 Shoppers could expect to find everything they needed at May Company.
 Clothing, housewares, furniture: it was all there, spread across dozens of departments.
 In addition, the building contained the city's largest soda fountain, an auditorium for cooking and fashion demonstrations, a hair salon (including a "children's barber shop"), a "children's playground" staffed by a storytelling governess where mothers could drop off their children while shopping, and 23 passenger elevators.
-Over 2500 employees worked at the store, including a trained nurse at the baby department who advised "mothers as to the proper dressing and care for infants," as well as "nine young women, conversant with ten languages" who made up the "foreign department," where foreign speaking patrons could find help.
+More than 2,500 employees worked at the store, including a trained nurse at the baby department who advised "mothers as to the proper dressing and care for infants," as well as "nine young women, conversant with ten languages" who made up the "foreign department," where foreign speaking patrons could find help.

 The May Company, founded in Denver in 1888, first opened in Cleveland in 1899 after purchasing the E.R.
 Hull & Dutton Company's store on Ontario Street near Public Square.
 Burnham's 1915 building underwent expansion in 1931 that saw the addition of two floors, increasing the sales area to over 1 million square feet.
 In the 1950s, May Company began an expansion into the suburbs, following the population's movement away from the city.
 By 1979, it had nine branches throughout Northern Ohio.
 Shifting population and spending patterns eventually forced May Company and the other Cleveland department stores to curtail their downtown businesses, leading to their closures in the 1980s and 1990s.
 May Company's downtown store ultimately closed in January 1993, and its remaining stores were rebranded Kaufmann's, at the time a May-owned department store with Pittsburgh roots.